 In the early 1990s, I saw many Korean and Japanese clocks that came in for repair.
 The appearance and design of the mechanisms were different when compared to European and American clocks, were difficult to repair, had design problems in the strike mechanism and problems with the grease used on the mainsprings, but these clocks from the Orient offered above-average timekeeping.
-The clock I saw most frequently had the Korean mechanism in the photo below in a school-house style case, sold by Montgomery Ward around 1980.
+The clock I saw most frequently had the Korean mechanism in the photo below in a school-house style case, sold by Montgomery Ward in the late 1970s.
 This clock kept accurate time and I wanted to know why.

 This particular clock does not say "Montgomery Ward" on the dial, but it has the same mechanism.
 It has a semi-deadbeat escapement because the locking faces of the pallets are not curved, so a small amount of recoil does take place.
 The clock also has mainsprings that are 3/4" wide, similar to American clocks, so I wanted to compare my Korean clock to my Seth Thomas 89, which also has a semi-deadbeat escapement.